 Tips for Defining and Developing Tones in Your Writing

-As an author, you may get asked the question: “What is the tone of your story?
+As an author, you may get asked the question: “What is the tone of your story?“

-If you've just started outlining or writing your book, you might be asking yourself this question.
-And it's important to define.
-Your tone in writing will help you identify your book positioning, establish the setting of your story, and generate a book title.
+If you’ve just started outlining or writing your book, you might be asking yourself this question.
+And it’s important to define.
+Your tone will help you identify your book positioning, establish the setting of your story, and generate a book title.
 It can also inspire marketing creatives and book cover ideas.

 Remember Your Audience